adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 Some knowledge of [TypeScript](https://www.typescriptlang.org/) will be required in order to be able to follow along, but I’ll try to provide enough links and examples so that one can read and learn what’s necessary.

-We'll go from basic types, to literal types, and we're even going to use [recursion](https://en.wikipedia.org/wiki/Recursion).
+We'll go from simple types, to template literal types, and we're even going to use [recursion](https://en.wikipedia.org/wiki/Recursion).

 # The Problem